RPGroup-PBoC/mscl_survival/doc/main/section_3_results.md

 ### Quantifying the single-cell MscL copy number

-To measure the influence of MscL to cell survival in the absence of all other mechanosensitive channels, we then constructed an *E. coli* strain which had all mechanosensitive channels deleted from the chromosome, leaving a cell line hyper susceptible to death from even mild osmotic shocks.
-We the constructed an expression system for the *E. coli* MscL protein C-terminally tagged with sfGFP.
-This chimeric construct has been shown through electrophysiology to function identically to the untagged version, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements (4).
+To measure the influence of MscL on cell survival in the absence of all other mechanosensitive channels, we constructed an *E. coli* strain which had all mechanosensitive channels deleted from the chromosome, leaving a cell line hyper susceptible to death from even mild osmotic shock.
+We then designed an expression system for the *E. coli* MscL protein C-terminally tagged with super-folder GFP (sfGFP).
+This chimeric construct has been shown through electrophysiology to function identically to the untagged version, allowing us to confidently draw conclusions about the role this channel plays in wild-type cells from our measurements [@bialecka-fornal2012].

-To modulate the number of MscL channels per cell, we designed a series of ribosomal binding site mutants (hereafter identified with the prefix “SD”) which were designed to decrease the expression relative to the wild-type sequence (Fig. S1).
-These changes involved direct alterations of the RBS sequence as well as the inclusion of AT hairpins of varying length directly upstream of the start codon.
-The six RBS sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the University of Pennsylvania, the details of which are described in the supplemental information (*Design of Ribosomal Binding* Sites) (17, 18).
+To modulate the number of MscL channels per cell, we developed a series of Shine-Dalgarno sequence mutants which were designed to decrease the expression relative to the wild-type sequence (Fig. S1).
+These changes involved direct alterations of the Shine-Dalgarno sequence as well as the inclusion of AT hairpins of varying length directly upstream of the start codon.
+The six RBS sequences used in this work were designed using the RBS binding site strength calculator from the Salis Laboratory at the Pennsylvania State University, the details of which are described in the supplemental information (*Design of Ribosomal Binding* Sites) [@espahborujeni2014; @salis2009].
 Each of these constructs were integrated into the chromosome to negate the variance in channel expression from a plasmid due to fluctuations in the plasmid copy number.
 The expression of these RBS mutants spans and order of magnitude and are shown in Fig. 2A.

-To translate the arbitrary fluorescence to channel copy number, we calculated a calibration factor by measurement of a “standard candle” – a strain (MLG910) where the mean MscL-sfGFP copy number is known via quantitative Western blotting and single-molecule photobleaching (4).
+To translate the arbitrary fluorescence to channel copy number, we calculated a calibration factor by measurement of a “standard candle” – a strain (MLG910) where the mean MscL-sfGFP copy number is known via quantitative Western blotting and single-molecule photobleaching [@bialecka-fornal2012].
 This standard candle strain was grown in identical conditions in which the MscL count was measured and was imaged in the same manner as the osmotic challenge assays.
 The calibration factor was computed by